Protect Your Personal Information

 To enforce a new permission configuration AppGuard adds a monitoring library to the target application.
 Configurations can be reverted at any time, in case you removed a permission that is crucial for the core functionality of an application.
 Monitored applications still receive updates as soon as they are available in Google Play.

 We developed SRT AppGuard considering the newest scientific findings from the domain of information- and application security.
 It provides full control over your installed applications without requiring a rooted smartphone or any firmware modification.
-It’s compatible with Android devices starting from version 2.3.
+It’s compatible with Android devices starting from version 2.3 to 4.4.
 SRT AppGuard requires a minimum set of permissions and doesn’t use or save any of your personal data.
 With an intuitive and well structured user interface even non-experts are able to control the permissions of their applications easily.

 How does AppGuard work?